Roarge/phd-dependable-smartcity/README.md

 ## Abstract

-The thesis investigates how Very Small Entities (VSEs), organisations with fewer than 25 employees, can deliver dependable smart city infrastructure despite severe constraints in capacity, tooling, and expertise.
+This thesis investigates how Very Small Entities (VSEs) in the architecture, engineering, construction and operation (AECO) sector can deliver dependable smart city infrastructure despite severe constraints in capacity, tooling, and expertise.
+A VSE is an enterprise, organisation, department or project having up to 25 people[C1.1].
 VSEs constitute over 92% of European enterprises and dominate the infrastructure supply chain, yet they are structurally mismatched with the security, reliability, and integration demands of modern cyber-physical systems.

-The work develops a formal model of complexity and resilience, defining complexity as feasible distinct optionality and resilience as mobilisable variety under time pressure.
-An extended Purposeful Human Activity Systems (PHAS) model integrates the Free-Energy Principle from computational biology, introducing two constructs: *Regimes of Attention*, which channel collective focus towards critical signals, and *Patterned Practices*, which sustain engagement through regular, structured interaction.
+The thesis develops a formal model of complexity and resilience, defining complexity as feasible distinct optionality and resilience as mobilisable variety under time pressure.
+An extended Purposeful Human Activity Systems (PHAS) model integrates the Free-Energy Principle from computational biology, introducing two constructs: Regimes of Attention, which channel collective focus towards critical signals, and Patterned Practices, which sustain engagement through regular, structured interaction.
 Fourteen testable hypotheses and a leverage points framework for intervention design are derived from the formal analysis.

 Four industrial case studies conducted over six years with a Norwegian VSE evaluate complementary digital engineering interventions: model-based reliability and security validation, gamified threat modelling, LLM-assisted requirements review, and environmentally designed cybersecurity practices.
 Cross-case analysis finds convergent support for four claims: designed cognitive reserve outperforms experience investment, modelling patterns reduce decision burden without reducing resilience, machine-readable traceability reduces cross-boundary noise, and environmental salience sustains improvement more effectively than compliance mandates.